Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 - Exit-Intent Popups: Use OptinMonster to detect when a visitor is about to close the tab and display a targeted offer at the exact moment they’re leaving.

-- Measure and Optimize: Track your chat engagement rate, lead capture rate, and page-level performance every month — and use that data to steadily improve your results over time.
+- Measure and Optimize: Keep a close eye on your chat engagement rate, how many leads you’re capturing, and even the performance of pages.
+Then, actually use that data to continuously improve your results.

-Each of these strategies addresses a specific reason why visitors leave — and we’ll walk you through exactly how to set them up on your WordPress site, step-by-step.
+Each of these strategies addresses a particular reason why visitors decide to leave.
+And don’t worry, we’ll walk you through setting every single one up on your WordPress site, showing you exactly what to do.

 The 98% Problem: Why Most Website Visitors Disappear Without a Trace